 Update : 11/9/15: We are currently rebuilding the posts that were originally on this site, on a new free blog at http://azgrandinternetmarketing.blogspot.com.
 It has not been turned to the search engines yet, but can be found through the link above.
-This old site will be shut down by November 2nd, 2016.
 The new blog will continue with free training and tips specializing in blogging.
 Be sure to subscribe to new post notifications there.

 Many may ask why this site is using an “About Us” page as a home page.
 The reason is simple.
 This is not a sales site.
 It is simply the “headquarters” site for the licensed business, and is for information only on who we are and what we do.
 Our actual business is conducted on many other sites, blogs and auctions, some of which we will reveal and yet others will remain confidential, for business purposes.